Details of our collections and services, including copying, records, and conservation, and our family and local history research service.

 Copying, records management and conservation

 If you are unable to visit the office then we can, in many instances, provide digital or paper copies from the records in our collections.
-Please contact us if you have any questions relating to our copying service.
+Please contact the record office if you have any questions relating to our copying service.

 Copies of many of our maps and historic photographs can be purchased through our online shop.

 Certified copies can be supplied where required.
 A certified typescript can be supplied when it is not possible to produce a copy by other means.

 We have many years' experience in carrying out large scale scanning projects for external organisations.
 Previous clients have included art galleries, museums and commercial firms.
 Please contact the record office to discuss your requirements.

 Copies can be made of most of the documents we hold and the fees for this are shown on this page.

 However, factors such as the condition of the original item or restrictions on copyright mean that we are not able to provide copies of some documents.

 Single copies are provided on the understanding that they are for personal use only.
 If copies are to be reproduced or published in any form permission should be applied for in writing and a fee may apply.